uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/execution_model/index.rst

 ******

 A *stream* is an encapsulation of execution context tied to a particular engine.
-They are passed to :any:`dnnl::primitive::execute` when executing a primitive.
+They are passed to |primitive::execute| when executing a primitive.

 Stream attributes are used to extend stream behavior in an